-Pressures can originate at the local, Marine Park, catchment and global scales.
-This underscores the need for integrated actions at different spatial and time scales to mitigate and manage their impacts on the Great Barrier Reef.
-Attachment 1 lists drivers and pressures affecting the Great Barrier Reef.
+Pressures can originate at the local, marine park, catchment and global scales, and require integration of decision-making at all space and time scales to manage their impacts on the Great Barrier Reef.

 The impact is not just on the Great Barrier Reef ecosystem, but also impacts on the cultural values of Traditional Owners; economic values to the tourism and fishing industries which rely on a healthy Reef; social values for communities along the coast for whom the Reef is part of their daily life; together with the broader Australian and international community who consider it to be an irreplaceable icon - belonging to the global community.